 One-way prices from Munich to Prague can be as cheap as €5 for special deals or around €70 for full fare.
 Tickets are generally around €15 – €20 if booking a few days in advance and not traveling during a busy holiday period.

 Families save on the IC Bus where children under 15 travel for free with parents (also on Alex).
-Flixbus Meinfernbus have group discounts for three or more traveling together.
+Flixbus (Meinfernbus brand has been dropped) has group discounts for three or more traveling together.
 Eurolines often have small discounts for youths and seniors.
 Leo Express if often the cheapest but does not have a daily service.
 Return discounts are offered by Eurolines and the Alex train.

 IC Bahn (Deutsche Bahn) Buses from Munich to Prague